970Design/nsz-vue-comments-plugin/README.md

 3. Add your **Site Key** in plugin settings
 4. Enable the checkbox to activate verification

+## Integrations

+If you're using Vue in your project, you can take advantage of our [Vue Comments Component](https://www.npmjs.com/package/@970design/vue-comments) - which will seamlessly integrate with this plugin.

 ## API Endpoints

 Base URL: `{your-wp-site}/wp-json/headless-comments/v1`